-Attending women’s golf camps are a great way to improve your game and develop your ability on the course.
-This list will help you find women’s golf camps near you to improve your skills and lose less shots to par.
+Attending women’s golf camps and tournaments are a great way to improve your game and develop your ability on the course.
+Take your game to the next level and start losing less shots to par at a women’s golf camp near you.

 You might see listings for both women’s golf camps as well as golf schools.
 Generally speaking, the difference is in who is giving the instruction.

 We hope this list will help you find women’s golf camps that will help you become a better golfer overall, and in your college golf search.
 Be sure to do your homework; only you can decide if a camp experience will be right for you.

 IMG Academy’s girls golf camps feature technical, customized training as well as match-play situations for golfers seeking to reach their full potential.
 With several program options to choose from, IMG golf camps stress a balance of training for driving, mid-range, and putting while also making sure that each camper understands how to properly prepare for competition.
 IMG camps also offer the opportunity to enhance aspects such as mental toughness and physical conditioning.

 Individual tournament play is the number one factor college coaches consider when making their roster and scholarship decisions.
 In fact, most coaches recruit from a certain level of golf tournaments each year.
 Student-athletes should research the schools on their target list to find out where coaches will be and what results they need to get noticed.
 The length of the course, location and cost are also important factors to consider.
 As you establish your tournament schedule, here are a few things to keep in mind:

 When evaluating a recruit’s performance at a tournament, coaches will look at the difference between their scores each day.
 This is called a “tournament score differential.”
 Coaches want to see how a student-athlete fared day-after-day to better understand their mental toughness.
 Can they come back focused and take the lead, or will they crumble under the pressure?
 This is especially important at national and independent tournaments because high school events are typically only nine or 18 holes.